.357 Magnum Ammo

 Ballistics by barrel length

-Barrel length has a large effect on .357 Magnum velocity — more than most handgun cartridges because the slow-burning powder keeps accelerating the bullet in longer barrels.
+Barrel length has a larger effect on .357 Magnum velocity than almost any other handgun cartridge.
+The slow-burning powder keeps accelerating the bullet through longer barrels, which means a snub-nose and a 6-inch revolver aren’t firing remotely the same round even with the same ammo.

 125gr JHP: